 I spent the rest of the day pleasantly reading.
 I suspended reading Wolf Hall and For My Country’s Freedom and started Jeffrey Siger’s Prey on Patmos, a mystery that, very appropriately, takes place mostly in Patmos.

 Later I removed the tent and had an ouzo.
 For dinner I warmed the leftover spaghetti with meat sauce.
 There was a fire ashore and I noticed several people milling around with flash lights.
 It seems that they extinguished it.

 There was a fantastic red moon-rise.

 I slept very well and I did not get up until 6:45.
 While the day was still cool I went ashore and walked, about 45 minutes, to Kambos, an attractive village with a pleasant square (πλατεία).
 There I had a fresh orange juice and then walked back to Agrio Livadhi and Thetis.

 Patmos is an island of contradictions.
 It is dominated by the Monastery and the local people are very devout.
-The most common first name is Theologos (theologos is an adjective of St. John).
-Here are very run down shacks, and animals: goats, sheep, donkeys.
+The most common first name is Theologos (theologos - theologician is an adjective of St. John).
+Here are a number of very run down shacks, and animals: goats, sheep, donkeys.
 These are interspersed by large fancy houses, of good architecture, made of local stones and blending with the arid environment.
 These are owned by wealthy Athenians and foreigners.
-But there are many also room-renting houses of the “concrete box school of architecture” catering to the tourist trade.
+But there are also many room-renting houses of the “concrete box school of architecture” catering to the tourist trade.

 Back on board I put up the tent and sat in the cockpit reading.
 In the afternoon I spoke with Alice on FaceTime.
 In the mean time the wind got stronger and stronger gusting into the low 30s.
 I had to remove the tent.
 After that I could not sit in the cockpit any more because the sun was still too strong.